jefeish/github-regulator/README.md

 - **Policy association is user defined (based on Rules)**
   - A readable doc of the rules can be found in, the App UI.
     - Example: http://localhost:3000/policy-App/samples

 ---

+## Developer Notes

+The concept of the Policy-App is to **decouple** `conditions`=`policies`=`rules`, from business logic code, `handlers`.

+### Types of Handlers

+In general there are three main types of handlers

+- **Generic:** Handler code is event context agnostic.
+Usable with any Policy.
+- **Event Dependent:** Handler code relies on specific event context data.
+- **Policy Dependent:** Handler code represents a specific Policy, limited flexibility.

+> The `Generic` type is the most reusable type of handler

+> The `Event Dependent` type might be the most common

+> The `Policy Dependent` type 'hard-codes' Policy logic in the Handler.
+This 'breaks' the decoupling of the **Policies** and the **Handlers** but might be required to choose this in some cases.

+### Event Handlers Require Specific Event Data

+Event-handlers receive the context of a GitHub event and can use that data for their business logic. (*Event Dependent*)

+:warning: When you write rules that invoke the Event-handler with the 'wrong' event context, some context data points might not be available and your code fails.

+#### For Example

+Invoking an Event-handler that works with Issue-Event context data, based on a Repo-event (create.repo), your Event-handler will not get the event data point (issue.id) it needs to function properly.

+You need to consider two things:

+1. Make sure the Event-handler contains some check that it received the right Event context.
+2. Write Rules that only call Event-handlers with the correct Event context.

+---